tonqa/JustType/README.md

 ---------------------
 Actually for using this keyboard extension there are only three steps to follow.

-1. Add the static library to your project by installing it via pod, dragging the compiled JustType.a in your project or linking the project source as a dependency.
-Under *"Workspace / YourTarget / Build Settings"* you should check that the option *"all other linker flags"* is set to *"-all_load -ObjC"*.
+1. Add the static library to your project by installing it via [CocoaPods](http://www.cocoapods.org), dragging the compiled *libJustType.a* in your project or linking the project source as a dependency.
+Under *"Workspace / Target / Build Settings"* you should check that the option *"all other linker flags"* is set to *"-all_load -ObjC"*.

+        $ cd <Your Project>
+        $ edit Podfile
+        platform :ios
+        pod 'JustType',       '~> 1.0'
+        $ pod install

 1. You should check that the import works by adding to your *AppDelegate.m*: